lemppu/openrw/rwgame/config/README.md

 options that are generated from file `RWConfig.inc` by preprocessor macros.

-`RWArgConfigLayer` is an extension of `RWConfigLayer`, which means that options can be either for both command line and config file, or only for command line.
+`RWArgConfigLayer` is an extension of `RWConfigLayer`, which means that options can be either from both command line and config file, or only for command line.

 Default config layer can be made by free function `buildDefaultConfigLayer()`.